English Language Programs

 English in the Workplace for Beginners

 Through funding by the Employment and Training Administration Community Project Grant, the library has added English in the Workplace for Beginners to its English Language Programs as of April 1, 2024.
 This program is designed specifically for those new to the English language.
-Registration for this program is at capacity, but community members interested in participating may contact Kavita Pandey at
+Due to high demand and low capacity, community members interested in participating may contact Kavita Pandey at

-The New Brunswick Free Public Library has again partnered with The Jewish Family Services of Middlesex County to offer in-person Citizenship Classes.
+The New Brunswick Free Public Library partnered with The Jewish Family Services of Middlesex County to offer in-person Citizenship Classes.
+These classes were affected by funding cuts, but are back on as of April 22, 2025.

 Citizenship Classes